stonecharioteer/blog/_drafts/authorization-using-oso.md

 When auth works, it's business as usual, and when it doesn't, someone messed up.

 When people say auth, they could mean one of two things: *authentication* (AuthN), or, *authorization* (AuthZ).

 *Authentication* deals with user identity.
 Is user `abc` who they say they are?
 It deals with user IDs and passwords and validation.
 It could additionally deal with user tokens, sessions, and cookies among other things.

 *Authorization* deals with a user's permissions.
 Is user `abc` *allowed* to do the thing they have requested?
 Where are the authorization rules?
 Who is allowed to use this portion of your application?
 Who is denied it?

 This article deals with *authorization* and not authentication.

 When a developer goes about looking for a way to configure authorization, they usually arrive at *roles*.
 A user's *role* is assigned certain permissions, and if you need your user to be able to do something, then just add him to that role.
 Easy-peasy.

 There is a problem with this approach.
 The roles have to be checked in your code, time and again?
 Want to add a new feature only admins with `cat` in their username can perform on every third Sunday?
 Tough luck, you can't do that.

 Or maybe you can.

-## What is `oso`?
+## What is Oso?

 `oso` is a library that takes care of authorization.
 In coding terms, `oso` allows you to take code that looks like this: